Unlike pigments used for watercolors and oil paints, mineral pigments vary in color and texture according to their particle size.

 【Art Materials Used】

-Medium: Acrylic emulsion
+Binder: Acrylic emulsion

 Substrate: Bamboo Washi paper for watercolor

-Compared to natural mineral pigments, artificial mineral pigments have more matte texture and opacity, so even when kneaded with acrylic emulsions, their characteristics are fully shown.
+When No. 13 is kneaded and painted with an acrylic emulsion, it looks like this.
+In comparison to natural mineral pigments, artificial mineral pigments have a more matte texture and greater opacity.
+Even when kneaded with acrylic emulsions, these pigments showcase their unique characteristics.